 //go:generate fyne bundle -o bundled.go -append image2.png

-If you then change any assets or add new ones then you can update this header and run it with “go generate” to update your bundled.go file.
-You should then add bundled.go to version control so others can build your app without needing to run “fyne bundle”.
+If you then add any assets you can update this header and run it with “go generate” to update your bundled.go file.
+Since “fyne bundle” uses the “embed” package, changing existing assets is done by replacing their files.
+You should then add bundled.go and the assets to version control so others can build your app without needing to run “fyne bundle”.